Python Read All Existing Cells in Excel

 >>>

->>> # The helpful votes are counted on column "I" >>> sheet [ "P3" ] = '=COUNTIF(I2:I100, ">0")' >>> workbook . save ( filename = "sample_formulas.xlsx" )
+>>> # The helpful votes are counted on column "I" >>> sheet [ "P3" ] = '=COUNTIF(I2:I100, ">0")' >>> workbook . save ( filename = "sample_formulas.xlsx" ) You lot should go the number 21 on your P3 spreadsheet cell like so:

 You'll have to make sure that the strings within a formula are always in double quotes, and then you either take to utilize unmarried quotes around the formula like in the example above or you'll have to escape the double quotes inside the formula: "=COUNTIF(I2:I100, \">0\")".